openstack/openstack-ansible/doc/source/contributors/index.rst

 instructions on how to deploy the OpenStack packages and dependencies on your cloud using OpenStack-Ansible.

-For user guides, see the :dev_docs:`User Guide <user/index.html>`.
+For user guides, see the :ref:`user-guide`.

-For information on how to manage and operate OpenStack-Ansible, see the see the :dev_docs:`Operations Guide <admin/index.html>`.
+For information on how to manage and operate OpenStack-Ansible, see the :ref:`operations-guide`.

-For in-depth technical information, see the :dev_docs:`OpenStack-Ansible Reference <reference/index.html>`.
+For in-depth technical information, see the :ref:`reference-guide`.

 Contents: